Defining detector geometry

 Collimator

-Finally lets add two cylinders represending outer envelope and inner hole inside the collimator.
-The cylinders have thickness of 1cm and are radius of 4 and 2 cm appropriately.
+Finally lets add two cylinders representing outer envelope and inner hole inside the collimator.
+The cylinders have thickness of 1cm and are radius of 4 and 2 cm respectively.
 Both are centered around (0,0,0) point.
 You can use drag operation by clicking and dragging on the 3-D projection view.
 This would help to adjust the view, so the collimator is visible.

 Adding new zone

-With all the basic figures defined we can use then to construct the zones which will be used in the simulation.
+With the figures defined above, we can construct the zones which will be used in the simulation.
 Here we follow the naming of SHIELD-HIT12A, as Fluka calls the zones "regions".

-Lets start with adding the zone which will represent the large box willed with air.
-This can be done in a similar way as adding the figures, either from upper left menu in the Editor tab or by going to Geometry tab in right menu and expanding "Zones" block.
-Both entries are in the "Editor" window.
-Note that by defaul an automatically created "World Zone" is visible.
+Lets start with adding a zone which will represent the large box filled with air.
+This can be done in a similar way as adding the figures, either from upper left menu in the Editor tab or by going to Geometry tab in right menu and expanding ZONES section in GEOMETRY tab.

 Water phantom zone

-Then we proceed with adding the water phantom zone.
-Lets add new zone and assign the "PhantomBox" as the figure.
-We rename the zone to "PhantomZone".
-There is no need to assign the material as we stay with defaul "Liquid Water" material.
+We repeat the same thing for water phantom zone.
+Let's add new zone and assign the "PhantomBox" as the figure.
+There is no need to assign the material as we stay with default "Liquid Water" material.

-We change the color and inspect the zone in the 3-D projection window.
+Under the MATERIAL section, instead of Opacity, we change the color and inspect the zone in the 3D view.

 Collimator zone